SpawnCampGames/Resources/Analysis and Breakdowns/GunAttachments.md

 ## Bolts (Long Rifles Only)
 Lightweight Bolts: These bolts offer a quicker reload speed for single-shot rifles at the expense of Recoil Control. _(Fire Rate+, Recoil Control-)_

+## Triggers (Pistols Only)
+Lightweight Triggers: These triggers offer a quicker fire rate for single-shot pistols at the expense of Recoil Control. _(Fire Rate+, Recoil Control-)_

 ---